 The following questions address a websites usability:

 Is the website easy to navigate, clear navigation that works well, information organized in an easy to see and find format?
-How does this apply on mobile?
+How does this translate on mobile?
 In the context of who your customers are and why they are looking for your services, is the website framed to address that?

 Examples of bad usability would be broken navigation bars that don’t link to the proper pages, contact information hard to find, no calls to action, confusing and uncommon layouts.
 Unresponsive websites that you can’t see on a cell phone unless you pinch zoom on it.
 Buttons that are close to the same color as the background so they don’t stand out.
 Those are mostly obvious and easy to spot.
 But let’s say your target customer is seniors and your website is features black backgrounds and small fonts – that would also be bad usability, so you have to look at usability from the context of your target customers.
 Who they are, what they want, why they want it and so on.

 - Speak the customer’s language: Diving deep into technical jargon might equally hurt your website.
 Because, in most cases, visitors are looking for a company they can trust to provide a solution to a problem – not a masters degree degree on how to fix their problem.
 Knowing the context around your customers – who they are, why they are looking for your products and service, what they are worried about, and so on, will provide they framework of the content of your website.
+As a web development company, we have lots of terms like CSS, PHP, plugin details, APIs, etc. – sounds boring yet?
+Exactly.
+Our customers are typically business owners who are looking to invest in marketing their services or products and getting a return on their investment.

 This is probably the one I see most often as the biggest problem.
 You could have the best website in the world – with amazing usability that’s so well written and structured that it makes visitors line up around the block to give you their money – but without traffic, you have nothing.